See index to all the chapters for Putting Out the Planetary Fire

 Nuclear supporters – like proponents of other dangerous technologies – argue that the new generation of reactors “solve the problems” of the older versions (though they tend not to admit problems with the older plants).

 Some promote thorium as a “greener” nuclear option.
 While it has been around since the 1950s (and an experimental 10MW LFTR did run for five years during the 1960s at Oak Ridge National Laboratory in the U.S., though using uranium and plutonium as fuel) it is still a next generation nuclear technology – theoretical.
 ‘Without exception, [thorium reactors] have never been commercially viable, nor do any of the intended new designs even remotely seem to be viable.
-Like all nuclear power production, they rely on extensive taxpayer subsidies; the only difference is that with thorium and other breeder reactors these are of an order of magnitude greater, which is why no government has ever continued their funding”
+Like all nuclear power production, they rely on extensive taxpayer subsidies; the only difference is that with thorium and other breeder reactors these are of an order of magnitude greater, which is why no government has ever continued their funding.”

 Hydrogen – Blue vs. Green

 Hydrogen is another issue with division among climate activists.
 Climate activists generally oppose using carbon capture and storage to reduce carbon emissions to produce so-called “blue hydrogen,” which some promote as low emissions.
 Some activists support green hydrogen, though with limits (local use, produced with renewable energy) though many climate activists believe there are better alternatives.
+(Color is becoming a big thing with hydrogen, with traditional hydrogen often referred to as grey or black.
+Some are also advocating to produce hydrogen with nuclear power, referred to as pink hydrogen.)

 Hydrogen’s main climate benefit is to reduce the carbon intensity of on-site industrial production processes (e.g., cement), which require the high temperatures of burning fossil fuels.
 More than one quarter of global emissions come from on-site industrial processes involving fossil fuels.
 The problem is that hydrogen production itself is carbon intensive since presently almost all is produced from fossil fuels.